MotherSphere/Colony/ColonyLauncher/ColonyLauncher.md

 cmake --build build
 ```

-The resulting executable (`ecosystem_app`) and the `orbital_arcade` module library will be located in the `build` directory.
+The resulting executable (`ecosystem_app`) and the `nexus` module library will be located in the `build` directory.
 Run the main launcher to display the application window:

 ```bash
 ./build/ecosystem_app